 What are the bike components of a bike?

-Bike parts are quite simply the parts of a bike broken down.
-It is great to learn about them if you have the time, and one of the best ways of learning is stripping and rebuilding a bike.
+Bike parts are quite simply the parts of a bike that have broken down.
+If you have the time, it is great to learn about them, and one of the best ways to do so is by stripping and rebuilding a bike.

-So, what will be you next bike components upgrade?
+So, what will be your next bike components upgrade?

 - Everything about the tire size of your bike